oguzhanKomcu/Design_Patterns/Creational_Patterns/Builder_Pattern/Readme.md

 - IBuilder provides the necessary interface for building the phone object.
 Notice that there is an inherited situation with the TelephoneBuilder object.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/tree/master/Creational_Patterns/Builder_Pattern/Interface).

--As a result of our design, it responds to the object production request by the Client through a Builder reference.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Creational_Patterns/Builder_Pattern/Program.cs).
+- As a result of our design, it responds to the object production request by the Client through a Builder reference.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Creational_Patterns/Builder_Pattern/Program.cs).